blue-moon22/palidis4/README.md

 ## Usage

-The pipeline is divided into two workflows: **1) Get Candidate ITRs** and **2) Get IS Annotations**.

 If you are running this on an HPC, you will need to specify `-profile <executor>` in the command.
 Currently, the pipeline only supports `LSF` (using `-profile lsf`).
 It is possible to add another profile to the [nextflow config](https://www.nextflow.io/docs/latest/config.html) to make this pipeline compatible with other HPC executors.
-If you do so, you are welcome to folk this repo and make a pull request to include your new profile for others to use.
+If you do so, you are welcome to fork this repo and make a pull request to include your new profile for others to use.

-### 1. Get Candidate ITRs
 #### Pipeline summary
 1. Index and label FASTQ.GZ reads
 2. Efficient maximal exact matching to get inverted repeats using [pal-MEM](https://github.com/blue-moon22/pal-MEM)
 3. Map reads against contigs using Bowtie2
 4. Get candidate ITRs by paired read concordance
+5. Cluster candidate ITRs using CD-HIT-EST
+6. Collect Insertion Sequence annotations on contigs

 #### Usage
 This workflow generates candidate ITRs for each sample.